MixReasoning: Switching Modes to Think

-To mitigate these costs, recent work largely follows two lines.
-The first compresses the entire reasoning process via prompting~\citep{han2024token, ma2025reasoning}, fine‑tuning~\citep{aggarwal2025l1, ma2025cot, chen2025verithinker}, token‑budget constraints~\citep{sun2025empirical}, or penalizing thinking tokens~\citep{wang2025wait}, thereby making models “think less.”
-While effective in lowering latency, such global compression can inadvertently truncate pivotal reasoning steps, making it challenging to preserve accuracy and maintain a favorable accuracy–efficiency balance.
-The second line adopts hybrid reasoning~\citep{fang2025thinkless,yang2025qwen3}, routing between reasoning and non‑reasoning modes based on problem‑level difficulty or user’s tolerance.
-This improves the trade‑off in some regimes, yet it assumes that a problem admits a clean binary partition (thinking vs. non-thinking) and leaves long‑reasoning trajectories rife with redundancy: many tokens still articulate routine manipulations (mostly complete ongoing linguistic or deterministic structures)~\citep{wang2025beyond} that do not require detailed thought.
+To mitigate these inefficiencies, a growing body of work has sought to improve reasoning efficiency by compressing the length of generated reasoning traces~\citep{ma2025cot, chen2025verithinker, ma2025reasoning, sun2025empirical, hao2024training, luo2025o1}.
+While effective at reducing latency, such global compression can inadvertently truncate pivotal reasoning steps, inducing underthinking~\cite{su2025between, wang2025thoughts} on critical subproblems and potentially degrading accuracy, making it difficult to maintain a favorable accuracy-efficiency balance.
+Another line of work adopts hybrid reasoning~\citep{fang2025thinkless, agarwal2025gpt, yang2025qwen3}, routing between reasoning and non‑reasoning modes based on problem‑level difficulty or user’s tolerance.
+This improves the trade‑off in some regimes, yet it assumes that a problem admits a clean binary partition (reason vs. no‑reason) and leaves long‑reasoning trajectories rife with redundancy: reasoning complexity is highly heterogeneous across substeps within one response, only a small set of pivotal steps, such as initial analysis, planning, decomposition, and key derivations, are genuinely difficult and thus demand more deliberate reasoning, whereas many other steps simply execute routine operations like arithmetic carry-outs, case enumeration, or straightforward transformations~\citep{wang2025beyond}.